 AUDIE CORNISH, HOST:

 CORNISH: At the same time, that's our job, right?
-Reporters are supposed to run down and verified this information.
+Reporters are supposed to run down and verify this information.
 Are we letting them off the hook?

-FOLKENFLIK: Well, look, I mean I think news organizations made a number of things that proved to be errors of fact.
+FOLKENFLIK: Well, look - I mean, I think news organizations made a number of things that proved to be errors of fact.
 And they also proved to make some errors of judgment.
-WTTG, I believe, the Fox station down in Washington, picked things off the police scanner.
-That's in some way sounds like it's a very innovative move.
+WTTG, I believe - the Fox station down in Washington - picked things off the police scanner.
+That's, in some ways - sounds like it's a very innovative move.
 After all, you can hear the communications of law enforcement officials.
 But it's raw information.
 It's untested.
-And there is no, you know, scanner channel that says these are things we are retracting that we said earlier.
+And there is no, you know, scanner channel that says these are the things we're retracting, that we said earlier.

 FOLKENFLIK: Well, I'd say both.
-I would say that through social media what we use to think of as the audience, the public, is both gathering information, sharing information, sharing context at times.
-Also sharing a lot of misinformation and relaying things that the news organizations or others have gotten wrong.
+I would say that through social media, what we used to think of as the audience - the public - is both gathering information, sharing information - sharing context, at times; also sharing a lot of misinformation, and relaying things that the news organizations or others have gotten wrong.

-Sometimes they're sharing a photograph from what turns out to be a completely different incident, as occurred today apparently in the New York Daily News.
-Sometimes they're sharing context that doesn't prove to be true, as happened.
-BuzzFeed did an entire article on the basis of the idea that the shooter was using and AR-15, and now it appears that was not the weapon that he used.
+Sometimes, they're sharing a photograph from what turns out to be a completely different incident - as occurred today, apparently, in the New York Daily News.
+Sometimes they're sharing context that doesn't prove to be true, as happened - BuzzFeed did an entire article on the basis of the idea that the shooter was using an AR-15; it now it appears that was not the weapon that he used.

-So the audience does all things.
-And at the same time, they expect instantaneous information not only on social media, but also from more conventional news organizations like the cable networks.
-And our expectations as an audience has to be shifted a little bit.
-We have to know that in the aftermath of developing events that those two things are incompatible; authoritativeness and immediacy.
-And that we can't expect news organizations to provide us exactly what happened right away.
+So the audience does all those things and at the same time, they expect instantaneous information not only on social media, but also from more conventional news organizations like the cable networks.
+And our expectations as an audience, has to be shifted a little bit.
+We have to know that in the aftermath of developing events, that those two things are incompatible - authoritativeness and immediacy; and that we can't expect news organizations to provide us exactly what happened right away.
 Those two things can't be knit together.